African humid period: Effects

-The African humid period extended over the Sahara as well as eastern, southeastern and equatorial Africa.
+The African humid period extended over most of Africa: The Sahara and eastern, southeastern and equatorial Africa.
 In general, forests and woodlands expanded through the continent.
-A similar wet episode took place in the tropical Americas, China, Asia, India, the Makran region, the Middle East and the Arabian Peninsula and appears to relate to the same orbital forcing as the AHP.
+A similar wet episode took place in the tropical Americas and Asia, including the Makran region, the Middle East and the Arabian Peninsula; the episode appears to relate to the same orbital forcing as the AHP.
 An early Holocene monsoonal episode extended as far as the Mojave Desert in North America.
 In contrast, a drier episode is recorded from much of South America where Lake Titicaca, Lake Junin, the discharge of the Amazon River and water availability in the Atacama were lower.

 The discharge of the Congo, Niger, Nile, Ntem, Rufiji, and Sanaga rivers increased.
 Runoff from Algeria, equatorial Africa, northeastern Africa and the western Sahara was also larger.
-Changes in the morphology of the river systems and their alluvial plains occurred in response to the increased discharge, and the Senegal River expanded its riverbed, breached dunes and re-entered the Atlantic Ocean.
+Increased discharge led to changes in the morphology of the river systems and their alluvial plains, and the Senegal River expanded its riverbed, breached dunes and re-entered the Atlantic Ocean.

 Flora and fauna of the Sahara

-During the African humid period, lakes, rivers, wetlands and vegetation including grass and trees covered the Sahara and Sahel creating a "Green Sahara" with a land cover that has no modern analogues.
+During the African humid period, lakes, rivers, wetlands and vegetation including grass and trees covered the Sahara and Sahel, creating a "Green Sahara" with a land cover that has no modern analogues.
 Evidence includes pollen data, archaeological sites, evidence of faunal activity such as diatoms, mammals, ostracods, reptiles and snails, buried river valleys, organic-rich mats, mudstones, evaporites as well as travertines and tufas deposited in subaqueous environments.